-Krishnan's music represents the purest expression of the Carnatic tradition.
+Krishnan's music represented the purest expression of the Carnatic tradition.
 His emphasis on melodic clarity, spectral fidelity, and a bold and emphatic bowing technique are unparalleled in his field.
-His instrumental style captures the essence of the gayaka experience which delivers the music with all the depth and emotion of a human voice.
+His instrumental style captured the essence of the gayaka experience which delivers the music with all the depth and emotion of a human voice.

-Prof. T. N. Krishnan has traveled the world, performing and promoting Indian classical music for the past sixty years.
-He has visited the United States, Great Britain, France, Germany, Austria, Mexico, Australia, the former Soviet Republics, the Middle and Far East not only performing and enthralling audiences but also conducting music workshops for teaching and promoting awareness of Indian classical music.
+Prof. T. N. Krishnan traveled the world, performing and promoting Indian classical music for the over sixty years.
+He visited the United States, Great Britain, France, Germany, Austria, Mexico, Australia, the former Soviet Republics, the Middle and Far East not only performing and enthralling audiences but also conducting music workshops for teaching and promoting awareness of Indian classical music.

-T. N. Krishnan has been closely associated with several national and international institutions engaged in the preservation and development of the arts.
-He has served as the Vice-Chairman of the Sangeet Natak Academy, one of India's foremost cultural agencies involved in nurturing and supporting the traditional arts and crafts.
-He has also chaired various committees for the All India Radio and state universities and academies.
+T. N. Krishnan was closely associated with several national and international institutions engaged in the preservation and development of the arts.
+He served as the Vice-Chairman of the Sangeet Natak Academy, one of India's foremost cultural agencies involved in nurturing and supporting the traditional arts and crafts.
+He also chaired various committees for the All India Radio and state universities and academies.

-Today, T. N. Krishnan is one of the elder statesmen of the classical music community in India.
+T. N. Krishnan was a doyen of the classical music community in India.
 His rich and vibrant style has been admired and adopted by a number of the younger musicians including his daughter, Viji Krishnan Natarajan, and son, Sriram Krishnan, who carry on his musical legacy.

-Prof. Krishnan continues to perfect his craft with boundless energy and curiosity.
-He and his wife, Kamala, continue to travel the globe performing, educating and promoting awareness and appreciation of the rich culture and musical traditions of India.
+Prof. Krishnan continually perfected his craft with boundless energy and curiosity.
+He and his wife, Kamala, have traveled the globe performing, educating and promoting awareness and appreciation of the rich culture and musical traditions of India.